Code-Institute-Submissions/the-shamans-cat/README.md

         * Use a Jaguar image – The shaman’s cat….. is a jaguar (need an explanation somewhere for title)
         * Logo of Jaguar silhouette
         * Favicon of Jaguar silhouette
+        * Social Media links to practitioner

-* **Create trust** by establishing credentials of the shamanic practitioner and inspiring confidence in the potential clients, so they book a session:
+* **Create trust** by establishing credentials of the shamanic practitioner and inspiring confidence in the potential clients, so they book a session.

+*   **Content requirements:**
     * Why someone might benefit from a shamanic healing session?
-    * Explanation of shamanic energy healing, including video
+    * Explanation of shamanic energy healing, including text, diagrams and videos.
-    * What the client might expect from a shamanic energy healing session
+    * What the client might expect from a shamanic energy healing session.
-    * About the shamanic energy healing practitioner, including their training and experience
+    * About the shamanic energy healing practitioner, including their training and experience.
-    * Testimonials
+    * Testimonials.
-    * Gallery of photos showing the practitioner in training and other shamanic related photos.
+    * Photos showing the practitioner in training and other shamanic related photos.
-* **Rates** – pricing and FAQs
+* **Rates** – Pricing and FAQs
-* **Contact** - Contact Form with privacy statement.
+* **Contact** - Contact Form
+* **Medical Disclaimer and Privacy Statement**

 ### **User stories**
 1. As a first-time site visitor, I can find what I am looking for easily and find the site engaging.
 I can contact the practitioner to book a session or return to the site at a future date.